cakeGit/super-marked-dash/README.md

 <br/>
 # also please split your project into multiple modules so the files dont get too big
 [https://www.w3schools.com/python/python_modules.asp](https://www.w3schools.com/python/python_modules.asp)
+# and put your images in an image folder

 ### thats it your safe from my clutches now